aleshaleksey/fansys23/08-spell-list.md

 **Description**: The caster chooses a target (entity or object).
 If the target is within range and does not succeed a Wis save, the caster can see and hear the target and its surroundings out to 60ft (view distance).
 In addition the caster may use one more sense (natural or supernatural) through the spell.
 If the target is out of range or succeeds its Wis save, the caster gains no information.

-**Upcast**: For every extra MP die, the target range increases by 60ft and the view distance increases by 5ft.
+**Upcast**: For every extra MP die above 4, the target range increases by 60ft and the view distance increases by 5ft.
 Alternatively the duration increases by 12 min.

 **Global**: The spell has a range or 240 miles and lasts for a day.
 The view distance is 120ft.
 For every 4MP the range increases by 60 miles or the duration increases by a day.